 Ficool

-Chapter 8 - Chapter 8: Sunburnt Earth
+Chapter 8 - Sunburnt Earth

-Then came the heat.
+Then there was the heat.

-The second disaster had begun.
+The second disaster had arrived.

 Including the heat.